mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/disable-audit-logs/index.md

 #### Before you begin

-Thos procedure requires that you have the FluentBit addon enabled.
+This procedure requires that you have the FluentBit addon enabled.
 If this is not the case then no further action is required.

 #### Disable Audit Log Collection